 The hardest part about packing electronic devices isn't so much about keeping the device safe-- you'll obviously want to cover it in bubble wrap to keep it safe.
 The trick remains in ensuring you'll be able to make it work again in your brand-new home.

+Label all loose cable televisions and wires so you understand where they belong.
 Take a photo of complicated circuitry so that you can re‐create the setup after the move.

 Packing the Kids' Space.